-Jean B. Péladeau is Vice-President, Operational Convergence of QMI.
+Jean B. Péladeau is Senior Vice-President and Chief Marketing Officer of Videotron and Freedom Mobile.
+Previously, Mr. Péladeau was Vice-President, Operational Convergence of QMI.

-Since he began working for Quebecor and its subsidiaries in 2010, he has developed deep expertise in telecommunications, data management and digital advertising monetization.
+Mr. Péladeau began working for Quebecor and its subsidiaries in 2010, he has developed deep expertise in telecommunications, data management and digital advertising monetization.
 As Vice-President, Operational Convergence since 2021, he is responsible for overseeing priority multi-sector strategies.

-He has held positions in various areas of the business, including Regulatory Affairs at Quebecor head office, Marketing at Videotron, and at Quebecor Expertise Media.
+Mr. Péladeau has held positions in various areas of the business, including Regulatory Affairs at Quebecor head office, Marketing at Videotron, and at Quebecor Expertise Media.
 As General Manager, Data and Advertising Performance, he led a multi-disciplinary team of strategists and technologists working to achieve the Corporation's digital value objectives.

-Jean B. Péladeau sits on the boards of directors of Léger Marketing Inc. the Fondation du CHUM, Etiya, Otogo, the Fondation Jean-Neveu and the Pavillon Pierre-Péladeau.
+Mr. Péladeau sits on the boards of directors of Léger Marketing Inc. the Fondation du CHUM, Etiya, Otogo, the Fondation Jean-Neveu and the Pavillon Pierre-Péladeau.
 He is also a director and a member of the Executive Committee of QMI.